UnforeseenOcean/Leopold/README.md

 Reboot your Raspberry Pi.

+Clone or download this project.

+Make the voice clips according to the `sound_desc.txt` in each folder.
+They must be named exactly as listed.

-Using VNC, copy the entire `src` directory to a folder named `clock` on your Desktop.
+Using VNC, copy the entire project, including the voice clips (do not remove the folders) to a folder named `clock` on your Desktop.

 Open the terminal and run the commands below in sequence:
 ```